yuanyyyyyyyyy/IntelNexus/README.md

 > [!TIP]
 > You can provide OpenAI or Anthropic or Google API key by either creating .env file (refer to sample env file in the repo) or by setting env variables in PATH.
 >
-> For Ollama, provide `http://host.docker.internal:11434` as Ollama URL if running using docker image method or `http://127.0.0.1:11434` for other methods.
+> For Ollama, provide `http://host.docker.internal:11434` as `OLLAMA_BASE_URL` in your env if running using docker method or `http://127.0.0.1:11434` for other methods.
+You might need to serve Ollama on 0.0.0.0 depending on your OS.
+You can do that using `OLLAMA_HOST=0.0.0.0 ollama serve &`.

 ### Docker (Web UI Mode) [Recommended]